+Truck 7

+Prospect St.

+Hillcrest Road

-Truck 7 Prospect St. Hillcrest Road West Hillcrest Road Other critical Green Zone roads
+West Hillcrest Road

+Other critical Green Zone roads

-4. The next priority of plowing is the collector roads and lesser traffic volume roads within each color zone.
-Typical collector roads are Cascade Street, Fairview Drive, Rivendell Drive, Central Street, etc. Because of their location adjacent to collector streets, many minor streets (not
+4.The next priority of plowing is the collector roads and lesser traffic volume roads within each color zone.
+Typical collector roads are Cascade Street, Fairview Drive, Rivendell Drive, Central Street, etc. Because of their location adjacent to collector streets, many minor streets (not including dead-end streets and cul-de-sacs) will be cleared concurrent with collector streets or immediately following the collector streets.
+Dead-end streets follow in priority, although many may be cleared earlier in the process to meet the objectives of cycling and access on steep grades.
+In general, the trucks plow in the following areas:

-Truck 5 and 6: Blue Zone Truck 7: Green Zone Truck 34: Red Zone
+Truck 5 and 6: Blue Zone

+Truck 7: Green Zone

+Truck 34: Red Zone
-5. The cycle capability of each vehicle will be maximized so that unnecessary reload trips are not made for re-supply of materials at the Highway Garage.

-6. Plow routes are designed for mostly right-hand turns to avoid leaving windrows in intersections.

-7. Sidewalk clearing throughout the Village begins concurrent with street plowing.
+- 5. The cycle capability of each vehicle will be maximized so that unnecessary reload trips are not made for re-supply of materials at the Highway Garage. - 6.
+Plow routes are designed for mostly right-hand turns to avoid leaving windrows in intersections. - 7.
+Sidewalk clearing throughout the Village begins concurrent with street plowing.
 It is an important and critical element of the overall snow clearing operation due to the absence of school busing and the significant number of people who use the sidewalks in the winter.
-Only during periods of continuous heavy snowfall over an extended time frame will sidewalk clearing be delayed for clearing of streets.

-8. The general plan for clearing of sidewalks is for all Class 1 and Class 2 roads with sidewalks or paths to be cleared on both sides of the road with the sidewalks on Class 3 roads cleared on only one side.
-Sidewalk clearing is performed concurrent with road clearing.

-9. Sidewalk clearing is performed by both permanent and temporary employees using two sidewalk plows.
-A one-pass coverage of the sidewalks designated for plowing takes from 3.5 hours (v-plow) to 15 hours (blower) to accomplish with the two employees and two sidewalk plows.

-10. Sidewalk clearing will be reduced and generally stopped in late spring when conditions indicate the sidewalks are useable and the sidewalk plows will do damage to private property and lawns.
+Only during periods of continuous heavy snowfall over an extended time frame will sidewalk clearing be delayed for clearing of streets. - 8.
+The general plan for clearing of sidewalks is for all Class 1 and Class 2 roads with sidewalks or paths to be cleared on both sides of the road with the sidewalks on Class 3 roads cleared on only one side.
+Sidewalk clearing is performed concurrent with road clearing. - 9.
+Sidewalk clearing is performed by both permanent and temporary employees using two sidewalk plows.
+A one-pass coverage of the sidewalks designated for plowing takes from 3.5 hours (v-plow) to 15 hours (blower) to accomplish with the two employees and two sidewalk plows. - 10.
+Sidewalk clearing will be reduced and generally stopped in late spring when conditions indicate the sidewalks are useable and the sidewalk plows will do damage to private property and lawns.

-Special Practices for 2018-2019 2017-2018
+Special Practices for 2021-2022

-1. The winter of 2017-2018 2016 2017 was characterized by harsh weather conditions and periods of heavy snowfall moderate snowfall and ice accumulation, with an increase in materials usage and overtime.
+1. The winter of 2020-2021 was characterized by another early start to winter conditions, many fluctuations between freezing and thawing, periods of extended and generally fluctuating weather, with only a few significant snow fall events.
 Supply availability of salt, sand and other materials was not a problem.